maemreyo/teaching/ielts/collocations/collins/4__science-and-technology/18-1__ai-automation.md

 Describe the show structure:

     "Start by connecting AI to our daily work: 'We know what AI is, but what does it actually do?
-How does it make our work and lives better?
 Let's explore the efficiency revolution.'"

     "Next, present the collocations as a chain of cause and effect.

-        "Start by explaining that AI is a technological breakthrough.
-This breakthrough allows us to automate repetitive tasks, which helps to streamline operations and optimize processes.

-        "Then, show the results: we can analyze large datasets to gain actionable insights using predictive analytics.
-This enables data-driven decision-making, which ultimately helps to boost efficiency and productivity and enhance accuracy."
+        'Start by explaining that AI is a technological breakthrough.
+This allows us to automate repetitive tasks, which helps to streamline operations and optimize processes.
+We can analyze large datasets to gain actionable insights using predictive analytics.
+This enables data-driven decision-making, which ultimately helps to boost efficiency and productivity and enhance accuracy.'"

     "Then, create a compact review screen.
 Arrange the 10 collocations in two columns to save space, showing only the term and its short English meaning.
 For example: `Term —— short meaning`."

-    "End with a relatable call to action: 'Think about your daily work or studies.
-What is one repetitive task you would love to automate?
-Share it in the comments!'"
+    "End with a relatable call to action: 'What is one repetitive task you would love to automate?'"

 ==================